adrfantini/r-packages/README.md

 Package | Description
 ------- | --------
-profvis | Profile your code, and visualise performance interactively
+profvis | Profile your code, and visualise performance interactively styler | Style and beautify your R code optparse| Best package for parsing input

 #### MISC
 Package | Description
 ------- | --------
-drake | Toll for reproducible research: define your planned workflow, rerun only what changed styler | Style and beautify your R code knitr | Elegant, flexible, and fast dynamic report generation broom | Tidy and prepare for plotting the output of common model functions / fits forcats | Tidy tools for handling factors
+drake | Toll for reproducible research: define your planned workflow, rerun only what changed knitr | Elegant, flexible, and fast dynamic report generation broom | Tidy and prepare for plotting the output of common model functions / fits forcats | Tidy tools for handling factors